Exercise: Getting Started with Playwright

 Happy hacking! 🎭

-• playwright.config.ts - the Playwright Test Configuration file.
+• playwright.config.ts: The Playwright Test Configuration file.

-• .github/workflows/playwright.yml - GitHub Action for automating tests
+• .github/workflows/playwright.yml: GitHub Action for automating tests

-• tests/ - top-level folder that Playwright searches recursively for tests with an example test script.
+• tests/: Top-level folder that Playwright searches recursively for tests with an example test script.

-• tests-examples/ - staging folder with a demo todo app test script to try out.
+• tests-examples/: Staging folder with a demo todo app test script to try out.

-• package.json - the npm project file.
+• package.json: The npm project file.

 When finished, we get a success message and a list of commands we can run to interact with the Playwright Test project.

-Validate Playwright Test Runner
+Validate Playwright test runner

-To run tests in Playwright, we use the npx playwright test command.
+To run tests in Playwright, use the npx playwright test command.
 The command runs all the tests in the tests/ folder, which is the folder name we defined in step 2 when installing.

 npx playwright test